.

 Greetings reveal strong cultural contrasts.
 In Latin America, greetings are often personal and affectionate—cheek kisses or warm hugs.

-Explain how greetings in the Spanish-speaking world are different from those in the United States:
+Greetings in the Spanish-speaking world differ from those in the United States:

 • United States: handshakes or verbal greetings are common, more formal.